BND Hamburger Icon

 Like many technology solutions, there is a vast price range for IVR systems.
 The most expensive IVR platforms are onsite telephone systems.
 The process of implementing an in-house system may include fees for installation, server and phone rentals, ongoing maintenance, and software.

 On-premises solutions often cost thousands of dollars in setup charges alone, in addition to high monthly fees.
 Most small businesses opt for hosted services because they’re less expensive and faster to implement.
+Plus, a physical office or storefront isn’t required to use one.
 Even so, there is variety in the service charges and pricing structures among hosted IVR services.

 The lowest-cost cloud vendors typically offer IVR for a monthly subscription fee, with rates starting at around $50 per month per user and going up to more than $100 per month per user.
 Pricing structures like these typically don’t have contracts, so they can be terminated or changed at any time.
 The level of service you opt for typically correlates with how many features you want and how many minutes of IVR time are included in your subscription (watch out for overage charges).